Rowans (Year 2)

 English

-In English, we will looking at a range of narratives.
-In this unit, we will be focusing on writing a narrative to describe and entertain.
+In English, we will looking at a range of text types.
+In this unit, we will be focusing on writing a set of instructions.
 We will look at some of the features we need to include when writing.
 We will magpie ideas from good examples to help us when we independently write our own.
-We will also be looking at expanded noun phrases, conjunctions and possessive apostrophes during the unit.
+We will also be looking at verbs, conjunctions and expanded noun phrases.

 Maths this Year!